Not all Heartbleed vulnerability checkers are equal. DigiCert is here to help!

 - Some Heartbleed checkers look at the NotBefore field (the beginning date) of an SSL Certificate to determine if it was issued before or after the Heartbleed fix was issued.
 This approach has two major problems, namely, a site could have a new certificate, but if it was installed before patching the OpenSSL installation, it is subject to the same vulnerabilities as the previous certificate.
 Also, very few SSL Certificates that have been re-keyed will display a new NotBefore date.

-- The DigiCert Certificate Inspector checks for the actual Heartbleed vulnerability and does not look at the NotBefore date, eliminating this potential for false positive results.
+- Discovery checks for the actual Heartbleed vulnerability and does not look at the NotBefore date, eliminating this potential for false positive results.

 Static linking of OpenSSL versus dynamic linking: